 Reduced Fares for Seniors and People with Disabilities

 Reduced fares are discounted fares for senior citizens age 65 or older and non-paratransit certified persons with disabilites.
 Reduced fares are $0.35 per ride or 15-rides for $5.25

 CATS Paratransit Service, CATS on Demand, is an origin to destination, curb-to-curb, public transportation service for people with disabilities who are unable to use CATS fixed route buses.
 This service is provided to Paratransit-eligible passengers.
 To learn more about this service or how you can apply, visit our CATS on Demand page.

-Any person who believes she or he has been discriminated against on the basis of race, color, or national origin by the Capital Area Transit System (CATS) may file an ADA complaint by completing and submitting the CATS ADA Complaint Form.
-CATS investigates complaints received no more than 180 days after the alleged incident.
-CATS will process complaints that are complete.
+Any person who believes they have been discriminated against by CATS, on the basis of their disability may file an ADA complaint by completing and submitting the CATS ADA Complaint Form.
+This process is not for general service related complaints.